bulidaguzan/patent_processing/readme.md

 - Move campaign rules to the database
 - Add authentication/authorization
-- Implement more sophisticated campaign rules
+- Implement more sophisticated campaign rules based on vehicle type, time of day, etc.
 - Create a UI for monitoring and management
 - Add additional metrics and reporting features
-- Implement automated testing
+- Implement automated CI/CD pipeline
+- Add performance optimization for high-traffic scenarios
+- Implement a notification system for campaign managers